 The ‘48 Days of Blue’ campaign is an environmental movement that was started by the National Aquarium in Baltimore, Maryland (USA) to promote a cleaner and healthier ocean through making small challenges.

 Despite its name being 48 Days of Blue, the initiative is very ‘green’.
-For the 48 days between Earth Day and World Oceans Day, we’re challenging all our visitors to make small changes that will positively impact the environment, such as using fewer plastic products, bringing your own bag when shopping, buying palm oil-free foods, and so on – you can view all the challenges here.
+For the 48 days between Earth Day and World Oceans Day, we’re challenging all our visitors to make small changes that will positively impact the environment, such as using fewer plastic products, bringing your own bag when shopping, and buying palm oil-free foods, and so on.

 For more suggestions on how you can help preserve our oceans, take a look at our tips on how to preserve wildlife.
 By applying these small changes to our daily routines, we can (together) improve our communities, work towards a cleaner environment, and help protect the ocean for future generations.

 What Is the Objective?